-Can my free speech be restricted because of what I say—even if it is controversial?
+Can my free speech be restricted because of what I say — even if it is controversial?

 Where can I engage in free speech activity?

-What about free speech activity on private property?
+How about on private property?

 Do I need a permit before I engage in free speech activity?

-- A march or parade that does not stay on the sidewalk, and other events that require blocking traffic or street closure
+- A march or parade that does not stay on the sidewalk, and other events that require blocking traffic or street closure;

 - A large rally requiring the use of sound amplifying devices; or

-- A rally at certain designated parks or plazas
+- A rally at certain designated parks or plazas.

 If organizers have not obtained a permit, where can a march take place?